Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 that RuleID MSB SHOULD be inside this range.
 An application can send non SCHC traffic by using FPort values different from the ones used for SCHC.

-In order to improve interoperability RECOMMENDED fragmentation RuleID values are:
+In order to improve interoperability, RECOMMENDED fragmentation RuleID values are:

 * RuleID = 20 (8-bit) for uplink fragmentation, named FPortUp.
 * RuleID = 21 (8-bit) for downlink fragmentation, named FPortDown.